Relocating to Germany for dual-citizenship couples with U.S. retirement assets

-This summary outlines the most critical tax and estate planning points regarding moving to Germany with U.S. retirement assets.
-(See the link at the bottom for the full report.)
+This summary outlines the most critical tax and estate planning considerations for a couple holding U.S. and German citizenship who are relocating to Germany with U.S. retirement assets.

 Income Taxation: The Core Principles